ROCm/rocprofiler-systems/docs/how-to/nic-profiling.rst

 These settings are for the ROCm Systems Profiler configuration file, output path and output prefix.

-An example omnitrace-instrument command is:
+An example rocprof-sys-instrument command is:

 .. code-block:: shell